2022 Trends in Point-of-Care 3D Printing

 Materialise has its own certification, the Mimics User Certification Program.
 In this online training course, Materialise experts teach users how to master the Mimics Innovation Suite.
 Staff from Queen Elizabeth Hospital Birmingham, for example, attended the course in order to build foundational standard processes and accreditation that are crucial to meet the requirements of ISO 13485 within their QMS.

 This year, using mixed reality to complement 3D printing applications will continue to gain momentum.
 As hardware capabilities advance further and specialized software applications become more widely available, the potential of these technologies multiplies.
-Additionally, the increasing affordability in devices consequently increases accessibility, meaning we’ll see a boost in the adoption not only for training purposes and visualizing clinical cases but also to support the rapid prototyping of devices and possibly even aid surgeons in the operating room.
+Additionally, the increasing affordability of devices consequently increases accessibility, meaning we’ll see a boost in adoption, not only for training purposes and visualizing clinical cases but also to support the rapid prototyping of devices and possibly even aid surgeons in the operating room.

 Another impact brought on by the immersive nature of advanced visualization is the enhancement of communication and collaboration.
 For example, using virtual reality on Materialise software in tandem with 3D printing provides a quick, affordable solution for remote planning.